18+ Things to Know Before Visiting Puerto Rico

 2. Speaking Spanish in Puerto Rico

 If you can speak Spanish, it is a huge plus in Puerto Rico.
-Officially, Spanish and English is the language of Puerto Rico.
+Officially, Spanish and English are the languages of Puerto Rico.
 During our 4 days in Puerto Rico, we definitely had some language barriers since Spanish is the main language.
+While there were some locals that speak English, don’t expect this for everyone.

 3. Puerto Rican Locals

-I must say that the Puerto Rican locals are some of the kindest people you will meet!
+I must say that the Puerto Ricans are some of the kindest people you will meet!
 As travelers in search of local gems, we were greeted with nothing but kindness throughout our entire trip.

 From our Uber drivers, restaurant staff, and even locals on the street, everyone we connected with made us feel so welcome!